abevalle/reversegif.com/README.md

 # 🔄 reversegif.com

-This NextJS application is a learning expierence for me as well as a terrible finacial dicesion, lol.
-This document will walk you through the project, its features, and setup instructions.
+This NextJS application is a learning experience for me and a terrible financial decision, lol.
+This document will walk you through the project, features, and setup instructions.

 ## Features
 * Upload and process GIF files to reverse their playback.